bumjini/bumjini.github.io/_essay/symbolic_ai.md

 - Mao, The Neuro-Symbolic Concept Learner: Interpreting Scenes, Words, and Sentences From Natural Supervision, 2019

 - PAN, LOGIC-LM: Empowering Large Language Models with Symbolic Solvers for Faithful Logical Reasoning, 2023

+- Li, Scallop: A Language for Neurosymbolic Programming, 2023